mpbsd/arch/README.md

     # lvcreate -l 100%FREE home crypticarchvg
     ```

-22. It's probably a good idea to have yet another look at your disks at this moment:
+22. It's probably a good idea to have yet another look at the disks at this moment:

     ```shell
     # lsblk
     ```

-23. Format your recently created partitions:
+23. Format those recently created partitions:

     ```shell
     # mkfs.vfat /dev/nvme0n1p1